exasol/virtual-schemas/jdbc-adapter/doc/supported-dialects.md

 The purpose of this page is to provide detailed instructions for each of the supported dialects on how to get started.
 Typical questions are
 * Which **JDBC driver** is used, which files have to be uploaded and included when creating the adapter script.
-* How does the **CREATE VIRTUAL SCHEMA** statement look like, i.e. which parameters are required.
+* How does the **CREATE VIRTUAL SCHEMA** statement look like, i.e. which properties are required.
 * **Data source specific notes**, like authentication with Kerberos, supported capabilities or things to consider regarding the data type mapping.

 As an entry point we recommend to follow the [step-by-step deployment guide](deploy-adapter.md) which will link to this page whenever needed.